canarybuilds/zulip/templates/zerver/help/search-for-messages.md

 class="emoji-small"/>.

-Note that Zulip ignores common words like `a`, `the`, and about 100 others.
+Note that Feniks Chat ignores common words like `a`, `the`, and about 100 others.
 A quirk in Zulip's current implementation means that if all of your keywords are ignored, we'll return 0 search results.